microsoft/fluentui/rfcs/convergence/native-element-props.md

 ## Detailed Design or Proposal

 Add a notion of "primary" slot (open to suggestions for the name) where top-level native props and `ref` are applied.
-This would default to `root` but could be customized with a new option for `makeMergeProps`.
+This would default to `root` but could be customized (need to work with @bsunderhus to determine implementation approach).

 To facilitate passing props to the actual root element when it's not the "primary" slot, explicitly expose the `root` slot in props (possibly with type constraints to prevent passing problematic things).
 This would be done in all components for consistency.